ibm-cloud-docs/vpc/vsi_is_create_image_from_volume.md

 * `mm` is the two-digit minutes
 * `+hh:mm` or `-hh:mm` is the Coordinated Universal Time time zone

-Thus, the date of 30 September 2023 at 8:00 PM in the North American Central Standard time zone (CST) would be `2023-09-30T20:00:00-06:00`
+For example, the date of 30 September 2023 at 8:00 PM in the North American Central Standard time zone (CST) is `2023-09-30T20:00:00-06:00`

-When you're scheduling the date and time, you can't use your current date and time.
-For example, if it is 8:00 AM on 12 June 2024, then the scheduled date and time must be after 8:00 AM on 12 June 2024.
+When you schedule the date and time, you can't use your current date and time.
+The scheduled date and time must be in the future.
 If you define both the `deprecation_at` and `obsolescence_at` dates and times, the `obsolescence_at` date must be after the `deprecation_at` date and time.

 ```sh
 curl -X POST "$vpc_api_endpoint/v1/images?version=2023-02-21&generation=2"\